arxishhh/Assistant/README.md

 It can:
 - Answer user queries in natural language
-- Retrieve context from uploaded documents
+- Retrieve context from documents.
 - Perform currency conversions using external APIs
 - Provide definitions and explanations with AI reasoning